Dog Friendly beaches

 Kent

-There is a sharp drop to the sea so make sure your dog can swim well.
+There is a sharp drop to the sea, so ensure your dog can swim well.

 Yorkshire

-Picnics are great here as you have the white cliffs behind you on both sides of the headland.
-The actual sand stretches, gently sloping, far from the ocean so you don’t even have to get your toes wet.
+Picnics are great here as the white cliffs are behind you on both sides of the headland.
+The sand stretches gently sloping far from the ocean, so you don’t even have to get your toes wet.

 Devon

-Branscombe beach is found at the end of a down and is a shingle and pebble beach.
-The beach is close to many of the popular tourist destinations such as Beer and Seaton so there’s plenty to do when you’re not letting your canine friend run free.
-The beach includes toilet and refreshment facilities, as well as a magnificent clifftop walk.
+Branscombe beach is at the end of a down and is a shingle and pebble beach.
+The beach is close to many of the popular tourist destinations, such as Beer and Seaton, so there’s plenty to do when you’re not letting your canine friend run free.
+The beach includes toilet and refreshment facilities and a magnificent clifftop walk.

 Dorset

-Durdle Door beach is one you will easily recognise as it is probably one of the most famous and photographed beaches in England and is very popular with dog walkers.
+Durdle Door Beach is one you will easily recognise as it is probably one of the most famous and photographed beaches in England and is very popular with dog walkers.
 The sandy beach curves around the cliffs towards the natural arch formed by the waves over thousands of years.
-Lulworth and Lulworth Cove are close by and access is from the car park at the Durdle Door Holiday Park.
+Lulworth and Lulworth Cove are close by, and access is from the Durdle Door Holiday Park car park.

 Cornwall

-Mawgan Porth beach offers a good change to the very popular and often crowded beaches of Newquay and Watergate Bay.
-You will probably only share the beach with a few surfers depending on the weather!
+Mawgan Porth Beach offers a good change to Newquay and Watergate Bay’s very popular and often crowded beaches.
+Depending on the weather, you will probably only share the beach with a few surfers!
 The beach does tend to mostly disappear when the tide is in, so this might be a good beach to combine with the nearby South West Coastal Path for a long walk.
 However, for pure peace and tranquillity, it’s hard to beat.

 Merseyside